Skip to main content

 Build

-You should feel the effort spread across your legs, arms, and upper body, with your breathing rising quickly as the pace increases.
-Focus on staying upright, keeping a steady rhythm, and driving evenly with both your arms and legs rather than relying on one side.
+Effort distributes across the legs, arms, and upper body, and your heart rate climbs rapidly as the pace increases.
+Functional training that combines upper and lower body movement patterns improves overall muscular performance and cardiovascular capacity simultaneously (Palmieri-Smith et al., 2022).
+Focus on staying upright, maintaining a steady rhythm, and driving evenly with both arms and legs rather than favoring one side.

 1. Sit on the assault bike with your feet securely positioned on the pedals and hands gripping the handlebars at shoulder height.
 Maintain a straight back with your core engaged and shoulders relaxed.